josephspurrier/gowebapi/README.md

 [tag](https://github.com/josephspurrier/gowebapi/releases/tag/0.1-alpha).
 The current version is significant refactor following better practices.

 You cannot use `go get` with this repository.
-You perform a `git clone` then set your GOPATH to the folder called `gowebapi`.
+You should perform a `git clone` then set your GOPATH to the folder that git clone created called `gowebapi`.
 This allows you to easily fork the repository and build your own applications without rewritting any import paths.

 If you are on Go 1.5, you need to set GOVENDOREXPERIMENT to 1.
 If you are on Go 1.4 or earlier, the code will not work because it uses the vendor folder.